feroult/yawp-site/guides/getting-started/your-first-api.md

 curl http://localhost:8080/api/people
 ~~~

-To access it from your Web or NodeJS apps, you can use the [YAWP! javascript](/guides/tutorials/the-javascript-client)
+To access it from your web or Node.js apps, you can use the [YAWP!
+JavaScript](/guides/tutorials/the-javascript-client)
 client library.

 Install it: